WordPress Plugin Vulnerability Alerting

 Click into an individual site and you get the specifics - which plugins are affected, what the vulnerability is, and a link to the full disclosure:

-How to fix vulnerable plugins
+How do you fix vulnerable WordPress plugins?

 In most cases, updating the plugin to the latest version is the fix.
 Plugin authors typically patch vulnerabilities in new releases, so staying current is the single best thing you can do.